 11. Conduct of Meetings.
 The Board may adopt by resolution such rules and regulations for the conduct of the meeting of the Shareholders as it shall deem appropriate.
-At any meeting of the Shareholders, the Chairman, or, in his or herthe Chairman's absence or inability to act or in such cases, as it may be determined by him or herthe Chairman, the person whom the Chairman shall appoint; shall act as chairpersonman of, and preside at, the meeting.
-The Secretary or, in his or hertheir absence or inability to act, the person whom the chairpersonman of the meeting shall appoint secretary of the meeting, shall act as secretary of the meeting and keep the minutes thereof.
-Except to the extent inconsistent with such rules and regulations as adopted by the Board, the chairpersonman of any meeting of the Shareholders shall have the right and authority to prescribe such rules, regulations and procedures and to do all such acts as, in the judgment of such chairpersonman, are appropriate for the proper conduct of the meeting.
-Such rules, regulations or procedures, whether adopted by the Board or prescribed by the chairpersonman of the meeting, may include, without limitation, the following: (a) order of business for the meeting, (b) the determination of when the polls shall open and close for any given matter to be voted on at the meeting, (c) rules and procedures for maintaining order at the meeting and the safety of those present, (d) limitations on attendance at or participation in the meeting to Shareholders of record of the Corporation, their duly authorized and constituted proxies or such other persons as the chairpersonman of the meeting shall determine, (e) restrictions on entry to the meeting after the time fixed for the commencement thereof, (f) limitations on the time allotted to questions or comments by participants, and (g) policies and procedures with respect to the adjournment of such meeting.
+At any meeting of the Shareholders, the Chairman, or, in his or herthe Chairman's absence or inability to act or in such cases, as it may be determined by him or herthe Chairman, the person whom the Chairman shall appoint; shall act as chairpersonmen of, and preside at, the meeting, shall act as secretary or, in his or hertheir absence or inability to act, the person whom the chairpersonmen of the meeting shall appoint secretary of the meeting and keep the minutes thereof.
+Except to the extent inconsistent with such rules and regulations as adopted by the Board, the chairpersonmen of any meeting of the Shareholders shall have the right and authority to prescribe such rules, regulations and procedures and to do all such acts as, in the judgment of such chairpersonmen, are appropriate for the proper conduct of the meeting.
+Such rules, regulations or procedures, whether adopted by the Board or prescribed by the chairpersonmen of the meeting, may include, without limitation, the following: (a) order of business for the meeting, (b) the determination of when the polls shall open and close for any given matter to be voted on at the meeting to Shareholders of record of the Corporation, their duly authorized and constituted proxies or such other persons as the chairpersonmen of the meeting shall determine, (e) restrictions on entry to the meeting after the time fixed for the commencement thereof, (f) limitations on the time allotted to questions or comments by participants, and (g) policies and procedures with respect to the adjournment of such meeting.